-Moms and dads have always worried about teens having sex, but this concern has been inflated since the rise of risque comedies in the 1980s and 1990s, which glamorized the loss of virginity and sex in high school.
-Movies like Porky’s, Fast Times at Ridgemont High, and American Pie still scare the crap out of prude parents today and newer features like Blockers haven’t helped.
+Moms and dads have always worried about teens having sex, but this concern has been inflated since the rise of risqué comedies in the 1980s and 1990s, which glamorized the loss of virginity and sex in high school.
+Movies like Porky’s, Fast Times at Ridgemont High, and American Pie still scare the crap out of prude parents today, while newer features like Blockers haven’t helped.
 But concerns about virginity and teen sex are not necessarily backed by the data and not every adolescent is in a pact to lose their v-card before college.

 So while the data may quell some concerns, it raises new ones for parents as well.
 Here’s what moms and dads need to know about their kids having sex one day.

-Roughly 40% of Teens Haven’t Had Sex by Graduation
+Roughly 40 Percent of Teens Haven’t Had Sex by Graduation

 It’s a trend that has remained pretty consistent since 2005, CDC data suggests.
 Only about 1 in 4 ninth graders report that they have ever had sex.
-That figure climbs steadily throughout high school, culminating in the twelfth grade when about 60 percent claim to have had sex.
+That figure climbs steadily throughout high school, culminating in the 12th grade, when about 60 percent claim to have had sex.
 If nothing else, this data debunks the myth that high schoolers are all sexually active — nearly half are still virgins by graduation!
 It is important for parents to convey this information to their children, to help combat the pressure they may feel to have sex before they are emotionally ready.

 Yet Queer Teens Are at Double the Risk of Sexual Assault